ABOUT

 MARY LOUISE FORMISANO

-Mary Louise Formisano has extensive background and expertise in event planning, fundraising, community and relationship building, marketing, sales and public relations.
-She was the Director of Sponsorship and Community Outreach for the East Greenwich News, an on-line digital news platform based in Rhode Island, where she successfully built critical advertising and corporate donor programs.
+Mary Louise Formisano has extensive expertise in event planning, fundraising, marketing, sales, and public relations.
+She was the Director of Sponsorship and Community Outreach for East Greenwich News, a non-profit, on-line digital news platform based in Rhode Island, where she successfully crafted and implemented a monetization model building critical advertising and corporate donor programs.
 She previously served as the Director of Corporate Relations for the American Heart Association, Southern New England.
+ML’s signature development and sponsorship approach is typified by community relationship building and collaboration, fostering mutually beneficial partnerships.
+In short, she feels that there’s always a way for community friends to buoy one another up and realize exponential benefits.
+Mary Louise is particularly honored to utilize her skills to support and amplify the North Country Chamber Players, a magnificent Chamber Music ensemble in the breathtaking North Country of New Hampshire.
 Born and raised in New York City, where she attended Convent of the Sacred Heart, East 91st Street, Mary Louise graduated from Babson College with a BS in Communications and Marketing.

 RONNIE BAUCH